 At SMD Insurance, we're not just your insurance provider — we're your partner in ensuring a safe and secure workplace.
 Secure your business's future with us today.

-Employers with 11 or more employees at any time in 2022 are required to post OSHA Form 300A from February 1 through April 30 unless you qualify as an exempt low-risk industry.
+Employers with 11 or more employees throughout the calendar year are required to post OSHA Form 300A from February 1 through April 30 unless you qualify as an exempt low-risk industry.
 List of low risk industries can be found here.